 An employee is required to appear in court at 0900 hours and is released at 0930 hours without being placed on call.
-The employee is entitled to the two-hour (2.0) minimum of overtime compensation for the court appearance.
+The employee is entitled to the four-hour (4.0) minimum of overtime compensation for the court appearance.

-One Overtime Report showing hours worked as 0900-0930 and requesting two hours of overtime compensation.
+One Overtime Report showing hours worked as 0900-0930 and requesting four hours of overtime compensation.
 Activity Code 14/87 plus the proper Status Code.

 An employee is required to appear in court at 0830 hours, is released at 1000 hours and is required to remain on call until 1600 hours.
-The employee is entitled to the two-hour (2.0) minimum of overtime compensation for the court appearance, and the two and one-half hour (2.5) minimum of overtime compensation for the on-call time.
+The employee is entitled to the four-hour (4.0) minimum of overtime compensation for the court appearance, and the two and one-half hour (2.5) minimum of overtime compensation for the on-call time.

-- 1. One Overtime Report showing hours worked as 0830-1000 hours and requesting the two-hour minimum of overtime compensation for the court appearance.
+- 1. One Overtime Report showing hours worked as 0830-1000 hours and requesting the four-hour minimum of overtime compensation for the court appearance.
 Activity Code 14/87 plus the proper Status Code. - 2.
-A second Overtime Report showing hours worked as 1030-1600 hours (on-call overtime cannot begin until the two-hour minimum for the court appearance ends) and requesting the two- and one-half hour minimum of overtime compensation for on call court.
+A second Overtime Report showing hours worked as 1230-1600 hours (on-call overtime cannot begin until the four-hour minimum for the court appearance ends) and requesting the two- and one-half hour minimum of overtime compensation for on call court.
 Activity Code 15/88 plus the proper Status Code.

 An employee is required to appear in court at 1300 hours, is released at 1400 hours and is required to remain on call until 1600 hours.
-The employee is entitled to the two-hour (2.0) minimum of overtime compensation for the court appearance and one-hour (1.0) of overtime compensation for on-call court.
-On call cannot begin until the two-hour minimum for the court appearance ends.
-On call shall be reported as the actual time on call when it commences less than two and one-half hours before the end of on call for the court day (1600 hours).
+The employee is entitled to the four-hour (4.0) minimum of overtime compensation for the court appearance.
+On call cannot begin until the four-hour minimum for the court appearance ends, which would be 1700 hours and the employee is no longer on call at that time.

-- 1. One Overtime Report showing hours worked as 1300-1400 and requesting the two-hour minimum of overtime compensation for the court appearance.
-Activity Code 14/87 plus the proper Status Code. - 2.
-A second Overtime Report showing hours worked as 1500-1600 hours and requesting one hour of overtime compensation for on-call court.
-Activity Code 15/88 plus the proper Status Code.
+One Overtime Report showing hours worked as 1300-1400 and requesting the four-hour minimum of overtime compensation for the court appearance.
+Activity Code 14/87 plus the proper Status Code.

 An employee is required to appear in court at 0900 hours, is released at 1000 hours and placed on call.
-The employee is subsequently called to return to court at 1300 hours and court ended at 1600 hours.
-The employee is entitled to the two-hour (2.0) minimum overtime compensation for the court appearance, the overtime compensation for the on call and three hours (3.0) of overtime compensation at the rate of hour-for-hour for the second court appearance.
+The employee is subsequently called to return to court at 1400 hours and court ended at 1600 hours.
+The employee is entitled to the four-hour (4.0) minimum overtime compensation for the first court appearance, the overtime compensation for the on-call two hours (2) of overtime compensation at the rate of hour per hour for the second court appearance.

-- 1. One Overtime Report showing hours worked 0900-1000 hours and requesting the minimum of two hours of overtime compensation for the court appearance.
-Activity Code 14/87 plus the proper Status Code. - 2.
-A second Overtime Report showing 1100-1300 hours and requesting the two hour minimum of overtime compensation for being on call (on call cannot begin until after the two-hour minimum for the court appearance).
+- 1. One Overtime Report showing hours worked 0900-1000 hours and requesting the minimum of four hours of overtime compensation for the court appearance.
+Activity Code 14/87 plus the proper Status Code. - A second Overtime Report showing 1300-1400 hours and requesting one (1) hour overtime compensation for being on-call (on-call cannot begin until after the four [4] hour minimum for the court appearance).
 Activity Code 15/88 plus the proper Status Code. - 3.
-A third Overtime Report showing hours worked as 1300-1600 hours and requesting three hours for the second court appearance (hour-for-hour for being in court).
+A third Overtime Report showing hours worked as 1400-1600 hours and requesting two (2) hours of overtime compensation for the second court appearance (hour for hour for being in court).
 Activity Code 16/89 plus the proper Status Code.